Dwell Residential’s Back-to-School 2020 Recommended Reading List

 This is “The Guide” to operate your home.
 What we love most is there are over 400 drawings and simple explanations that describe the operation of the structural, electrical and mechanical systems in your home—hundreds of solutions to common problems you can learn to fix yourself.

-In “Buy Homes, Not Shoes” lawyer and real estate expert, Tamara Celeste, shows you that with just some small shifts in your thinking and spending habits, you can own the home of your dreams.
+Lawyer and real estate expert, Tamara Celeste, shows you that with just some small shifts in your thinking and spending habits, you can own the home of your dreams.

 She teaches how you can stop building wealth for your landlord and start building wealth for you and your family.